 Mareike Janiak, University of Calgary: Understanding adaptive radiation through evolution of digestive enzymes

-Laura Rose Labarge, State University of New York at Buffalo: The ecology of fear in wild samango monkeys
+Laura LaBarge, State University of New York at Buffalo: The ecology of fear in wild samango monkeys

 Rachel Petersen, New York University: Sperm preference, ejaculate allocation, and socio-sexual signaling in olive baboons